zenparsing/js-classes-1.1/README.md

 ### 1. Instance Variables

-A instance variable definition defines one or more hidden variables that exist as part of the state of each instance of a class.
+An instance variable definition defines one or more hidden variables that exist as part of the state of each instance of a class.

 Within a class body, instance variables are accessed using the `->` operator.